-- To gain initial access, attackers use various strategies, (e.g., drive-by compromise, exploiting public-facing application which takes advantage of weaknesses, hardware and software additions which can be abused by attackers, lateral movements and hopping, spear phishing attachments to launch the attached malware, etc.
+- To gain initial access, attackers use various strategies, (e.g., drive-by compromise, exploiting public-facing application which takes advantage of weaknesses, hardware and software additions that can be abused by attackers, lateral movements and hopping, spear phishing attachments to launch the attached malware, etc.

 - For execution, the attackers use techniques that result in them having control over the malicious code on a local or remote system.
 They maintain access to the attacked systems and use privilege escalation to get a higher level of permissions on a system or network.
 They also use techniques to avoid detection or defenses during all phases of their attack.

 - Discovery allows an attacker to gain knowledge about the system and internal network.
-The operating system provides many native tools that help attackers to gather the information that they can use for e.g., stealing sensitive or financial information.
+The operating system provides many native tools that help attackers to gather the information that they can use e.g., stealing sensitive or financial information.
 They also collect information for

 - Exfiltration allows an attacker to steal files and information from the compromised network.